aaronbloomfield/pdr/tutorials/05-make/index.md

 ### Prerequisites ###

-Rules only run if the target file does not exist or of their prerequisites had to be run.
+As mentioned above, rules only run if the target file does not exist or of their prerequisites had to be run.
-How does make determine if it needs to run a prerequisite rule?
-Why, by looking at _that_ rule's prerequisites, of course.

 When we run the 'target' rule, it checks the 'target1.o' rule to see if it should be run.
 That rule in turn depends on its respective C++ file.
 Since there is no explicit rule for target1.cpp, make will look for a file called 'target1.cpp', and see if it has been updated/modified since the last time the 'target1.o' rule was run.